-UTMDACC is committed to making its website accessible according to the standards set forth by the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act of 1973, as amended, and are in compliance with Chapter 2054, Subchapter M, Texas Government Code.
+MD Anderson is committed to making its website accessible according to the standards set forth by the World Wide Web Consortium (W3C) and Section 508 of the Rehabilitation Act of 1973, as amended, and are in compliance with Chapter 2054, Subchapter M, Texas Government Code.
 To improve the accessibility of our website, we test any major redesign with screen readers and other tools.
 The results of these reviews are incorporated into the website.
-We currently use various tools for site validation, including IBM Rational Policy Checker Accessibility and W3C, and it is our goal to achieve the highest level of accessibility attainable.

-UTMDACC welcomes comments on how to improve the site's accessibility for users with disabilities.
-If you use assistive technology and the format of any material on our website interferes with your ability to access the information, please contact our Accessibility Coordinator.
-To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility problem, the preferred format in which to receive the material, the Web address of the requested material, and your contact information.
+MD Anderson welcomes comments on how to improve the site's accessibility for users with disabilities.
+If you use assistive technology and the format of any material on our website interferes with your ability to access the information, please contact our web design manager through email at Accessibility@MDAnderson.org.
+To enable us to respond in a manner most helpful to you, please indicate the nature of your accessibility concern, the preferred format in which to receive the material, the Web address of the requested material, and your contact information.